bible-copilot

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It discloses that the tool checks existence and returns a URL, implying a read-only operation.
-However, it does not specify what happens if the page does not exist (e.g., returns null) or any potential side effects, leaving some ambiguity.
+No annotations are provided, so the description carries the full burden.
+It discloses the core behavior (existence check and URL retrieval) and implies a read-only operation, but it does not specify what happens when no study page exists (e.g., returns null, false, or an error).

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.